carlosajurado/carlosajurado.github.io/_pages/about.md

 ---

 I am a first year graduate student in the Astronomy Department at The University of Texas at Austin.
 I work with Keith Hawkins on Galactic Archeology.
-I graduated with a B.S. in Astrophysics in 2024 from UCLA.
+I recently graduated with a B.S. in Astrophysics from UCLA.
 While at UCLA, I worked with [Dr. Smadar Naoz](https://snaoz.astro.ucla.edu/) on stellar and compact object dynamics in the Galactic Center.